 The Opening Night.
 A Sell out Performance.

 There are many anecdotal memories I can recount of the early days of Black Heroes.
 That is for another show, as the saying goes.
 In the meantime, here is one of my favourites.
-In the Monday that the show opened.
-Flip and myself were called to the office of the Shaw Theatre directorship: CEO, Ian Bowater and Jean Beaton, Artistic Director.
-We were informed that they would be cancelling the last of the fourth performance.
+On the Monday that the show opened, Flip and myself were called to the office of the Shaw Theatre directorship, CEO, Ian Bowater and Jean Beaton, Artistic Director.
+We were informed that they would be cancelling the last of the four performances.
 “There is no way you guys can fill the theatre for four consecutive shows”.
 We listened, argued, begged but to no avail.
 The buying pattern of the community, did not signal what would eventually happen.
 We received a second call on the Wednesday.
 As we entered the meeting room, before we could take our seats, almost in unison, they said.
 “Look guys the show is selling out we don’t know what to do.
 I think we have to put the fourth show back on”.

 History will record that all four shows were sold out.
 The show moved to the Hackney Empire in August 1987 due to the efforts of Hackney Race Relations Department: Dan Thea, Keiran Kala and Dennis Bartholomew.
 Ann Cartwright introduced us to the agent Henry Sellers and by December 1987 Black Heroes was playing three shows on a Sunday at the Astoria Theatre in the West End.
 The first production in the history of the West End theatre, to start at midnight.
 There are many who helped in different ways to popularise Black Heroes.
 The Journalist Jim White was the first to give the show national coverage in Time Out and The Independent.
 The enduring attraction of Black Heroes continues to this day, due to many different hands and minds.
 The public has played a large part as well.

-JD Douglas is presenting his talk on Black Heroes in the Hall of Fame as part of Black History Month Celebrations at St Pancras Square Library, London N1C 4AG, organised by Camden Black Workers Group
+JD Douglas is presenting his talk on Black Heroes in the Hall of Fame as part of Black History Month at St Pancras Square Library, London, organised by Camden Black Workers Group